Apply for a grant

 12. When will the next granting cycle take place?

-The Foundation typically operates one granting cycle per year in the fall, but on rare occasions, adds a second cycle in the spring.
+The Foundation typically operates one granting cycle per year in the fall.

 Application requirements